 If a switch looses connectivity, it begins using the alternate paths as soon as the spanning tree selects a new root port.
 By enabling UplinkFast with the spanning-tree uplinkfast global configuration command, you can accelerate the choice of a new root port when a link or switch fails or when the spanning tree reconfigures itself.
 The root port transitions to the forwarding state immediately without going through the listening and learning states, as it would with the normal spanning-tree procedures.
-The UplinkFast feature is supported only when the switch is running PVST+.
-It is not supported when the switch is running rapid PVST+ or MSTP because these protocols use fast convergence and take precedence over UplinkFast.
+The UplinkFast feature is supported only when the switch is running PVST.